-The European Green Activist Training consists of training sessions for young Green activists in two phases: the first entails national trainings on domestic politics, as well as a session on European politics and institutions; and the second brings together the activists from different countries in Brussels to complement their training by experiencing the European political dimension first-hand.
+The European Green Activist Training (EGAT) consists of training sessions for young Green activists in three phases: the first entails going through an online course Impact Europe, second is national trainings on domestic politics, as well as a session on European politics and institutions; and final stage brings together the activists from different countries in Brussels to complement their training by experiencing the European political dimension first-hand.
 The European Green Activist Training project aims at the Europeanisation of existing trainings for Green activists in several European countries by making them more European in their content, but also more co-operative, by enabling young activists to meet and network.

-This project is already the third installment of the project launched in the fall of 2015.
-Back then, we had identified a need to educate young, Green-minded people on European politics and active citizenship in order to enable them to promote Green values and politics in society.
-We want to add the European dimension to existing trainings at the national level, which means debates on current political topics with international guests and workshops about the EU in general.
+European Green Activists Training, launched in the fall of 2015, is already on its fourth round.
+Back in 2015, we had identified a need to educate young, Green-minded people on European politics and active citizenship in order to enable them to promote Green values and politics in society.
+With this project, we intend to add the European dimension to existing trainings at the national level, which means debates on current political topics with international guests and workshops about the EU in general.

 More impact on Europe

 Besides its educational and networking objectives, the aim of the project is to multiply its impact: to share results of the Green activists’ training with other GEF partner foundations; to reach out to more young activists; to have a bigger impact at both the local and European level through alumni strategy; and to motivate participants to conduct or participate in some public activity where they could practice newly gained competences from the training.
 Additionally, the upcoming edition will also integrate the GEF e-learning course Impact Europe in its curriculum.